ChidiRnweke/AIsapp/README.md

 ### Technology Stack:

-- **Vanilla JavaScript**: The application avoids heavy frameworks, opting for a lightweight, efficient approach.
+- **Vanilla Typescript**: The application avoids heavy frameworks, opting for a lightweight, efficient approach.
 - **Web Components**: For creating reusable, encapsulated HTML tags for use in web pages.

 ### Routing:

-A client-side routing mechanism is implemented in `main.js`.
+A client-side routing mechanism is implemented in `main.ts`.
 Based on the URL path, different "views" or "pages" are rendered, giving the application a Single Page Application (SPA) feel without relying on a frontend framework.

 ### Web Components and Templating:

-The application employs the `<template>`, content within the `<template>` isn't rendered upon page load but is accessed and rendered later using JavaScript, as evident in the `loadView` function in `main.js`.
+The application employs the `<template>`, content within the `<template>` isn't rendered upon page load but is accessed and rendered later using JavaScript, as evident in the `loadView` function in `main.ts`.

 ### Key Functions: